Tarragon – Artemisia Dracunculus

-The French tarragon has a lot more flavor than the Russian tarragon.
+The French tarragon has a lot more flavor than the Russian.
 This is the one you want to use in your cooking to get the best taste.
 It has an anise-basil flavor.

 The Russian tarragon is much easier to grow and more hardy.
 This plant has narrower and paler leaves.
-It has an earthy balsamic flavor which is less pleasant than French tarragon.
+It has an earthy balsamic flavor which is less pleasant than the French variety.

-The Russian tarragon grows easily from seeds.
-The French tarragon does not; you will need to buy the French tarragon as a plant.
+The Russian variety grows easily from seeds.
+The French variety does not; you will need to buy the French tarragon as a plant.

-Be certain to keep a pot of tarragon growing in your window sill to make sure you always have fresh tarragon when you need it.
+Be certain to keep a pot growing in your window sill to make sure you always have fresh leaves when you need it.

-Tarragon in tomato dishes or tarragon in potato dishes baked in the oven is really good.
-Tarragon is often used to flavor egg dishes as well.
+Use it in tomato dishes or in potato dishes baked in the oven.
+It is often used to flavor egg dishes as well.